filswan/fs3/README.md

 make
 ```

-#### Set up wallet addrees as  environment variables
+#### Set up wallet address
 A wallet address is a must for sending deals to miner.
-You can set it up via environment variable `Fs3WalletAddress`, which can be changed in `fs3/internal/config/config.go`.
+You can set it up via variable `Fs3WalletAddress`, which can be changed in `fs3/internal/config/config.go`.

 ## Run a Standalone FS3 Server